truenas/middleware/docs/userguide/freenas_storage.rst

 month.

 When you create a volume that is formatted with ZFS, a ZFS scrub is automatically scheduled for you.
 An entry of the same volume name is added to
-:menuselection:`Storage --> ZFS Scrubs` and a summary of this entry can be viewed in :menuselection:`Storage --> ZFS Scrubs --> View ZFS Scrubs`.
+:menuselection:`Storage --> Scrubs` and a summary of this entry can be viewed in :menuselection:`Storage --> Scrubs --> View Scrubs`.
 Figure 8.4a displays the default settings for the volume named :file:`volume1`.
 In this example, the entry has been highlighted and the "Edit" button clicked in order to display the "Edit" screen.
 Table 8.4a summarizes the options in this screen.